-Standard kitchen fare -- dishes, cups, saucers, pots, pans -- won't typically come close to overloading overhead cabinets.
+Standard kitchen fare — dishes, cups, saucers, pots, pans — won't typically come close to exceeding upper kitchen cabinet weight limits, as long as variables such as cabinet hanging screws meet standards.
 The Kitchen Cabinet Manufacturers Association, in cooperation with the American National Standards Institute, has set voluntary weight-limit standards for cabinets.
 The stamp of approval is awarded to cabinets when they show no sign of visible failure at 600 pounds.

-Some manufacturers voluntarily set their own standards and guarantees for cabinet weight capacity at not exceeding 500 pounds.
+AWA Kitchen Cabinets notes that most manufacturers of kitchen cabinets voluntarily set their own standards and guarantees for cabinet weight capacity at not exceeding 500 pounds.
 Custom builders don't typically list cabinet ratings, but the integrity of almost any custom cabinet usually exceeds standards.

 Weight calculations for cabinets are too random for a code weight limit covering all cabinets.
-Variables such as cabinet material, construction and design, fasteners, supports, studs and joists are also part of the equation.
+Variables such as cabinet material, construction and design, fasteners, cabinet hanging screws, supports, studs and joists are also part of the equation.

 The KCMA weight standard is based on 3/4-inch-thick structural and shelf material.
 Modular or box cabinets, or cabinets in recreational vehicles or mobile homes, may include thinner materials ranging from 1/4 to 5/8 inch thick, which drops weight capacity significantly.